 You will need to make sure that you use the identifier that you just created.
 You can use whatever SKU you like, I just used the date in this example.
 Once you complete this step, you will be taken to the page that will allow you to specify all of the “meta” information for your application.
 Feel free to complete this now, or come back later and do it.

-3. Sign and Upload the Application to iTunes Connect
+3. Sign and Upload the Application to App Store Connect

 Let’s head back to XCode now.
 You should change the target device near the ‘Play’ button back to Generic iOS Device.
 Once you have done this, go to